Worksheet 4.1: How to construct an absorption photometer on your own

 I(x)= I o e ax

 In experiments on photometry a glass cuvette of the length x is filled with a sample and lighted.
 At the entrance of the cuvette (at x=0) the intensity equals Io.
 The by absorption lowered intensity I(x) is measured at the end of the cuvette.
-It is aim of the measurement to calculate the absorption coefficient from the data of Io and I(x) such as the known length x of the cuvette.
+It is aim of the measurement to calculate the absorption coefficient a from the data of Io and I(x) such as the known length x of the cuvette.

 Zoom Sign